 MSP Recovery, Now Doing Business as LifeWallet, Entered into a Term Sheet for the Monetization of a Portion of Its Company-owned Assignor Interests as a New Source of Monetization for $275 Million, and Payment of $48 Million in Servicing Fees for 2023

-/EIN News/ -- CORAL GABLES, Fla., Jan.
-02, 2023 (GLOBE NEWSWIRE) -- MSP Recovery, Inc. (NASDAQ: MSPR) (“MSPR”, “MSP Recovery”, the “Company,” or “LIFW”), which recently announced that it will begin doing business as LifeWallet in 2023 and that its ticker symbol will change to “LIFW” at the beginning of 2023, today announced that the Company entered into a term sheet relating to the sale of a portion of its Company owned Assignor Interests, as defined and as further described below, and certain other transactions (the "Term Sheet").
+CORAL GABLES, Fla., Jan.
+02, 2023 (GLOBE NEWSWIRE) -- MSP Recovery, Inc. MSPR ("MSPR", "MSP Recovery", the "Company," or "LIFW"), which recently announced that it will begin doing business as LifeWallet in 2023 and that its ticker symbol will change to "LIFW" at the beginning of 2023, today announced that the Company entered into a term sheet relating to the sale of a portion of its Company owned Assignor Interests, as defined and as further described below, and certain other transactions (the "Term Sheet").

 In the ordinary course of its business, LIFW acquires assignments of recoveries from health insurance payors, healthcare providers and others, and uses its proprietary multi-level data analytics system to identify and then works to secure recoveries from responsible parties.
 LIFW typically obtains the assignment of all of the claim rights and pays out 50% of such recoveries (the "Assignor Interest") as a contingent payment and retains the other 50% (the "MSPR Recovery Proceeds").
 In certain circumstances, LIFW has acquired the assignor's 50% interest up-front by purchasing the assignor's contractual right to collect at the time of recovery.
 LIFW has been able to establish a price for these purchases that inures to the benefit of LIFW by monetizing these claims at a much higher rate than paid by the Company.
 Today, LIFW announces that it entered into a Term Sheet relating to the sale of $275 million worth of select healthcare claims recovery interests (the "MSP Claims") and the receipt of another $48 million in servicing fees related to the MSP Claims that LIFW is selling, therefore indicating that these claims, upon signing the definitive documents described herein, will be monetized at a much higher rate than they are purchased for.
 The Term Sheet also provides for the Company to acquire certain claims for $330 million that pertain to the entire claim rights, as well as certain Assignor Interests.